pgoddard10/IoT-Challenge-1/README.md

 #### Interface

 `char pick_winner(u_int8_t my_item, u_int8_t opponent_item)` the item selection for this player, and the item selection for the competitor is passed into this function.
-It works out whether there is a win, lose or draw and displays W, L or D respectively onto the screen.
+It works out whether there is a win, lose or draw and displays W, L or D respectively.

 not using uBit as a whole, but the individual elements